LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Select one of two:

-All students majoring in the multimedia Journalism must take COM 495 (three credits) during their senior year.
+All students majoring in the School of Communications must take COM 495 (three credits) during their senior year.
 This Capstone course offers a synthesis of ideas and theories about one or more current critical issues in communication.